 Likely, no. To fully warranty the auto glass and the installation, an auto glass shop must receive the glass directly from a trusted auto glass manufacturer or distributor.

 A good auto glass installer spends the time to provide a safe installation.
 Sometimes he needs to take a little extra time.
-If your vehicle is in good condition, your windshield replacement should take from 30 minutes to an hour, depending on the vehicle.
-Then youll need to wait until the urethane bonding the windshield has set, which could be another few hours.
+If your vehicle is in good condition, your car window repair work should take 30 minutes to an hour, depending on the vehicle.
+Then you’ll need to wait until the urethane bonding the windshield has set, which could be another few hours.
 Click here to learn more about how a windshield replacement is performed.
 Door glass replacements take 30-45 minutes, and you can drive your car immediately afterward, as there is no urethane involved.
 Back windshields and non-door side glass (except for trucks with liftgates, where the glass comes with the frame attached and simply bolts on) have to cure just like a windshield, but the cure time is much shorter.

 Usually a back glass replacement doesn't require the urethane to setup after completing the installation.
 This allows you to get back on the road immediately following the work to your rear window.
 Average costs for a new piece of back glass is about $200 and up.
 You can expect installation to take between 30 to 60 minutes--similar to a windshield replacement.